Relocation Guide · Last updated 2 June 2026

 Step Detail

-2. Bring your documents Original licence, valid passport, proof of Gibraltar residence, passport-style photo.
+2. Bring your documents Original licence, valid passport, proof of Gibraltar residence, and a passport-style photograph.

-3. Pay the fee Approximately £25 to £35 for a standard exchange.
-Fees are subject to change.
+3. Pay the fee Public listings indicate a fee in the range of £25 to £35 for a standard exchange, though fees are subject to change.
+Confirm the current amount with DVLA Gibraltar directly.

-4. Surrender original licence Your original licence from UK or EU will be retained by DVLA Gibraltar (standard procedure).
+4. Surrender your original licence Your original UK or EU licence will be retained by DVLA Gibraltar.
+This is standard procedure.

-5. Receive Gibraltar licence Photocard format, similar to UK licence.
-Issued promptly in most cases.
+5. Receive your Gibraltar licence Issued in photocard format, broadly similar to the UK photocard licence.

 Vehicle Registration in Gibraltar

 If you are moving to Gibraltar and bringing a vehicle from the UK or an EU country, it will need to be registered with DVLA Gibraltar.
-Continuing to drive a UK or EU-registered vehicle as a Gibraltar resident long-term is not permitted.
+Continuing to drive a UK or EU-registered vehicle as a Gibraltar resident on a long-term basis is not permitted.

 The Registration Process

-To register a vehicle in Gibraltar, you will need:
+To register a vehicle in Gibraltar, you will typically need:

 • Proof of insurance valid in Gibraltar

 Number Plates: Gibraltar-registered vehicles use the GBZ prefix format.
-Plates are different from UK plates and must comply with Gibraltar's plate regulations.
+Plates follow Gibraltar's own plate regulations and differ from UK-format plates.
 DVLA Gibraltar can advise on approved plate suppliers.

 The Annual Vehicle Inspection (Gibraltar's MOT)

-Gibraltar requires an annual vehicle inspection for all registered vehicles, equivalent to the UK MOT.
-This must be carried out at an approved vehicle inspection centre in Gibraltar.
-The test covers similar elements to the UK MOT: brakes, lights, steering, tyres, emissions, and bodywork condition.
-Vehicles that pass receive a certificate, which is required for registration renewal.
-Failure requires repairs and a re-test.
+Gibraltar requires an annual vehicle inspection for all registered vehicles, broadly equivalent to the UK MOT.
+This must be carried out at an approved inspection centre in Gibraltar.
+The test covers brakes, lights, steering, tyres, emissions, and bodywork condition.
+Vehicles that pass receive a certificate required for registration renewal.
+Failure means repairs and a re-test.

-The cost of the Gibraltar vehicle inspection is broadly similar to a UK MOT, typically in the range of £40 to £80 depending on the vehicle type and centre.
+Public listings indicate the inspection fee typically falls in the region of £40 to £80 depending on vehicle type and centre, but confirm the current rate with your chosen centre.

 Insurance Requirements

 All vehicles driven in Gibraltar must have at least third-party insurance valid in Gibraltar.
-UK motor insurance policies typically extend to Gibraltar, but you should confirm this with your insurer in writing.
-EU insurance (Green Card) also covers Gibraltar for most policies.
+UK motor insurance policies often extend to Gibraltar, but confirm this with your insurer in writing before relying on it.
+EU insurance (Green Card) covers Gibraltar under most standard policies.

 Motorbikes in Gibraltar

 Motorbikes follow the same registration and licensing rules as cars.
-The licence category system aligns with the UK system (AM, A1, A2, A categories).
-Gibraltar is a relatively compact territory and motorbikes are a practical choice for navigating the Rock, particularly given parking constraints in the main town area.
+The licence category system aligns with the UK system (AM, A1, A2, and A categories).
+Gibraltar is a compact territory and motorbikes are a practical choice for navigating the Rock, particularly given the parking constraints in the main town area.
+The same right-hand traffic rules apply.

 Frequently Asked Questions